cognitedata/pygen/README.md

 **[DISCLAIMER!]** This project is in a highly experimental no guarantees are made for consistency between versions.
 The project may also become deprecated if the experimentation turns out to be a dead end.

+### FDM Non-GraphQl API

+This package also contains `cognite.fdm` which is a simplified wrapper for non-GraphQL endpoints in FDM API v3.

+See [fdm/README.md](./fdm/README.md) for more details.

 ## Installation

 To install this package: